ballerina-platform/ballerina-dev-website/community.md

 ## Contribute to Ballerina

 Join us and contribute to the source code to make Ballerina better!
-To be aware of the ground rules as you start, see the <a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md">Contribution Guide</a>.
+To be aware of the ground rules as you start, see the <a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md" target="_blank">Contribution Guide</a>.
 Happy contributing!

 <style>
 .nav > li.cVersionItem {